Welcome to the website of the Australian Jazz Museum.

 Group Tours ($25/person)

-Group and school visitors enjoy a comprehensive tour of the museum, including what goes on behind the scenes; lunch, afternoon tea, or light refreshments.
+Group visitors enjoy a comprehensive tour of the museum, including what goes on behind the scenes; lunch, afternoon tea, or light refreshments.
 Our minimum group size is 20 with a maximum of 40.
 Members and friends are welcome to “tag along” with group tours, for the same per-head charge.
 Check out our calendar for upcoming group tours.
 Tours can be scheduled by prior arrangement between 10:00 am – 4:00 pm, or evenings, any day except Saturday and public holidays.
 Advance booking is essential.

 Read about the many great benefits of becoming an Australian Jazz Museum member.